-- 2. Click the Smart Link tab and select a Blank link. - Click the HTML button in the Link dialog.The Link HTML dialog appears. - 4.
-Click the Inside Link tab and type: - onClick="alert('your message')"
+- Select Smart Link from the Link type drop-down list and select Blank in the Name column. - Click the HTML button in the Link dialog.The Link HTML dialog appears. - 4.
+Click the Inside Link tab and type:

+onClick="alert('your message')"